Child Sexual Abuse Prevention

-.
+Child sexual abuse is an adverse childhood experience (ACE) that is prevalent in Wisconsin and has a high likelihood of co-occurring with other ACEs.
+Among those who were sexually abused, 54% have four or more ACEs.
 Research establishes a strong correlation between early childhood trauma and adult physical and mental health.
-Individuals with 4 or more ACEs have a higher incidence of health risk behaviors and poor health outcomes in adulthood.
+Individuals with four or more ACEs in childhood have a higher incidence in adulthood of health risk behaviors, poor health outcomes and earlier death.

 Child sexual abuse prevention promotes education and awareness among parents and caregivers.
 A comprehensive prevention strategy includes increasing parents’ and caregivers’ knowledge of protective measures they can take on behalf of children.